 Sometimes, vegan kids may be perceived as a bit odd at school.
 But books like That’s Why We Don’t Eat Animals gives them the ammunition they may need to explain to others why they don’t eat animals.
 Through lively text and colourful illustrations, the book is the perfect introduction to plant based living for young readers aged six to ten.
 Kids are introduced to both domesticated and wild animals, including turkeys, cows, and dolphins, which are shown in two different states: their natural one, where they’re seen bonding, nuzzling, cuddling, and grooming one another—and in terrible conditions such as factory farms.

-The book is also highly educational, explaining the negative effects meat eating has on the environment, and offering suggestions about how kids can pursue plant based lifestyles, such as by celebrating Thanksgiving with a turkey-free vegan feast, or buying clothes made from plants, not animals.
+This is one of the most educational vegan books for kids, explaining the negative effects meat eating has on the environment, and offering suggestions about how kids can pursue plant based lifestyles, such as by celebrating Thanksgiving with a turkey-free vegan feast, or buying clothes made from plants, not animals.

 Yep, this is another one of the vegan books for kids written by Ruby Roth (above), but it’s so great, we couldn’t leave it off the list!